matheusml/zsh-git-ai/README.md

 **⚡ Seamless Integration** - Works with your existing git workflow.
 Just type `git commit` as usual

-**🎨 Simple & Fast** - No prompts or interruptions.
-AI generates and commits in one smooth action
+**🎨 Simple & Fast** - AI generates the message and populates your command line

-**🚀 Zero Friction** - Stage your changes and commit.
-That's it!
+**🔧 Full Control** - Press ENTER to commit or edit the message before committing

 **🪶 Lightweight** - Single shell script, no dependencies except optional `jq`